Stefanía Fernández

-Currently she runs a beauty line, AMMATERRE, vegan skin care products.
+Currently, she runs a beauty line, AMMATERRE, vegan skin care products.

 Personal life

-Fernández is of Spanish and Ukrainian origin.
-Her mother is Venezuelan Nadia Krupij Holojad, whose Ukrainian father immigrated from the Soviet Union during the period of Communist rule.

 In 2012, she began a romantic relationship with the Venezuelan TV magnate and former owner of Globovision, Carlos Alberto Zuloaga Siso, a romance that ended two years later.

+Her mother, Nadia Krupij Holojad a pharmacist, was born in Venezuela of Polish descent, while her Spanish father, José Luis Fernández, is a lumber businessman (wood carving) from Pontevedra, Galicia.

-Stefania Fernandez married Venezuelan investor Bernardo Asuaje on 6 May 2017 in Cartagena, Colombia and currently resides in Bogota, Colombia.
+Stefania Fernandez married Venezuelan investor Bernardo Asuaje on 6 May 2017 in Cartagena, Colombia.
 In June 2020 she announced her divorce.

 Shortly after announcing her divorce with businessman Bernardo Asuaje, in December 2020, she confirmed to be dating Venezuelan baseball player Ender Inciarte.
 In May 2021, she welcomed a baby boy with Inciarte.

 Pageantry

 Miss Venezuela 2008

-Fernández won the Miss Venezuela 2008 title in a pageant held in Caracas on September 10, 2008.
+Fernández won the Miss Venezuela 2008 title in a pageant held in Caracas on 10 September 2008.
 She was crowned by the outgoing titleholder, Dayana Mendoza, Miss Venezuela 2007 and Miss Universe 2008.
 Fernández also won the "Miss Elegance", "Best Body", and "Best Face", titles.
 She became the second Miss Trujillo to win that title since the Miss Venezuela pageant first began in 1952 and also the second Miss Trujillo to win Miss Universe.
 The first was Bárbara Palacios, Miss Venezuela 1986 and Miss Universe 1986.

-Miss Universe 2008, Dayana Mendoza (also from Venezuela), crowned her as Miss Universe 2009 on August 23, 2009, in Nassau, Bahamas.
+Miss Universe 2008, Dayana Mendoza (also from Venezuela), crowned her as Miss Universe 2009 on 23 August 2009, in Nassau, Bahamas.
 This marked the first time in Miss Universe history the same country won the crown in consecutive years.

 Her prize package included cash; a year contract promoting Miss Universe; world travel; a rent-free, prestigious New York luxury apartment; a gift bag stuffed with designer shoes, dresses, and beauty products; a US$100,000 stipend for a two-year course at the New York Film Academy; and free access to famous fashion houses and beauty parlors.
 Fernández vowed to spend her year-long reign traveling the world raising awareness on humanitarian issues and promoting education regarding HIV/AIDS.
 Fernández is the last teenager to capture the crown to date.